SpongePowered/SpongeDocs/source/plugin/wgen/customwgen.rst

         }
     }

-Start by getting the :javadoc:`org.spongepowered.api.world.biome.BiomeGenerationSettings` for the desert biome.
+Start by getting the :javadoc:`BiomeGenerationSettings` for the desert biome.
 This object is a container for all generation settings relating to that biome.
-Next, iterate through the list of all :javadoc:`org.spongepowered.api.world.gen.populator.Cactus` populators and set the height to 5, which means it can only generate cactii which are 5 blocks tall.
+Next, iterate through the list of all :javadoc:`Cactus` populators and set the height to 5, which means it can only generate cactii which are 5 blocks tall.

 .. note::

-    The :javadoc:`org.spongepowered.api.world.gen.populator.Cactus#setHeight(int)`, and many other similar methods on other populators, also takes a :javadoc:`org.spongepowered.api.util.weighted.VariableAmount` which can be used to specify the height as a range or other custom value.
+    The :javadoc:`Cactus#setHeight(int)`, and many other similar methods on other populators, also takes a :javadoc:`VariableAmount` which can be used to specify the height as a range or other custom value.

 This has been a simple example of how to modify an existing populator.
 Let's look at how we can add a new instance of a vanilla populator.
 This time the populator will be added globally, which means it will be